 The NWSA distributes cash flow from operations calculated pursuant to GAAP, capital grant contributions, and interest income on investment to the home ports.
 Distributions have generally been made in the following month, after the amount due is determined.
-During 2022 and 2021, the NWSA distributed \$117.8 million and \$117.6 million, respectively.
-At December 31, 2022 and 2021, \$16.0 million and \$5.9 million, respectively, were payable to the home ports and are presented on the statements of net position as related-party payable - Managing Members.
+During 2023 and 2022, the NWSA distributed \$131.0 million and \$117.8 million, respectively.
+At December 31, 2023 and 2022, \$10.7 million and \$16.0 million, respectively, were payable to the home ports and are presented on the statements of net position as related-party payable - Managing Members.

 The home ports generally fund capital contribution requirements in the following month, after the amount due is determined.
-During 2022 and 2021, home ports contributed \$58.4 million and \$93.9 million, respectively, of funding for capital construction projects in accordance with the capital investment plan approved by the Managing Members.
-At December 31, 2022 and 2021, \$7.6 million and \$5.7 million, respectively, were receivable from the home ports and are presented on the statements of net position as related-party receivable - Managing Members.
+During 2023 and 2022, home ports contributed \$60.1 million and \$58.4 million, respectively, of funding for capital construction projects in accordance with the capital investment plan approved by the Managing Members.
+At December 31, 2023 and 2022, \$14.3 million and \$7.6 million, respectively, were receivable from the home ports and are included in the statements of net position in the balance of related-party receivable - Managing Members.